oist/LuscombeU_nfcore_pairgenomealign_fork/docs/output.md

   - `*.m2o_aln.maf.gz` is the _**many-to-one**_ alignment regions of the _target_ genome are matched at most once by the _query_ genome. (optional through the `--m2m` option)
   - `*.o2m_aln.maf.gz` is the _**one-to-many**_ alignment between the _target_ and _query_ genomes. (optional through the `--m2m` option)
   - `*.o2o_aln.maf.gz` is the _**one-to-one**_ alignment between the _target_ and _query_ genomes.
   - For each _**one-to-one**_ alignment there will be an additional file in a format such as Axt, Chain, GFF or SAM/BAM/CRAM if you used the `--export_aln_to` parameter.
-These extra files are always compressed.
+These extra files are always compressed with gzip when their format is text-based.

 </details>